uc-cdis/gen3.org/content/resources/developer/dev-introduction.md

 * If necessary, create a new release version (click the `Releases` tab in the main GitHub page).

+## Kubernetes

+We use Kubernetes (sometimes abbreviated as k8s) to orchestrate our deployments.
+Individual services build into Docker images which run in the Kubernetes cluster.

-## Working With Kubernetes Dev Namespaces
+### Working With Kubernetes Dev Namespaces

 For convenience, add the following to the `~/.ssh/config` file (substituting your actual username for `YOUR_USERNAME` in the template):